Mission: OSTC will be the global leader within its chosen markets.

 At OSTC training is a long-term commitment.
 An on-going process that will continue throughout the traders career, our methods are tried, tested and achieve impressive results.
 Our track record for converting trainees into successful traders is unrivalled anywhere in the global marketplace.

-The process took a week.
-I interviewed at OSTC (Swansea, Wales).
+I applied online.
+The process took 2+ months.
+I interviewed at OSTC (Swansea, Wales) in December 2016.